 Advantages and Disadvantages of Getting Your Tubes Tied

-The Pros of Tubal Litigation
+The Pros of Tubal Ligation

 The Cons of Tubal Ligation